bottledcode/RFC/drafts/records.md

 At any other time, the property is immutable.

-A **record** body may also contain static methods and properties, which behave identically to class static methods and properties.
+A **record** body may also contain static methods and properties, which behave identically to static methods and properties in classes.
 They may be accessed using the `::` operator.

 ``` php